jawahars16/website/content/blog/nginx-a-real-world-comparison/index.md

 ## SSL Offload

 Alice recently realized that the insurance company and customers sometimes share information and documents through postal (yes just assume that email wasn't invented yet 😊).
 The documents sometimes contain user sensitive information.
-To protect that data from stealers, customers and the company usually seal the documents with material that cannot be easily tampered.
+To protect that data from intruders, customers and the company usually seal the documents with material that cannot be easily tampered.

 Now the problem is, every time the company receives some documents, officers have to spend a considerable amount of time to unseal those envelopes (remember we said that the material is stronger 😊).
 Now Alice decided to solve this problem by taking the responsibility of collecting the documents from a sealed envelope.
 She seals the documents when it goes from the company to customers and she unseals the documents when she receives it from customers.
 That makes the job easier for officers so that they can focus on their core jobs.

 ![NGINX - real world comparison](./envelope.jpg "NGINX - real world comparison")

 **What does that mean in NGINX?**

 It is always a preferred approach to use a Secured HTTP protocol (SSL) for client-server communication.
 With this protocol, any data that transferred between the server and client will be encrypted.
 The client keeps the public key and the server keeps the private key.
 Whenever the server receives the request it needs to decrypt the data using the private key before it starts processing it.

 The challenge here is that it requires more processing power for encryption/decryption of data.
 So this might impact the performance of the server and so the overall application.
 NGINX solves this problem by taking the responsibility of removing the SSL based encryption from incoming requests.

 ![NGINX - real world comparison](./carbon-ssl.png "NGINX - real world comparison")